rodrihgh/rodrihgh.github.io/_projects/well-formed-scales.md

     toc: false
 ---

-**COMING SOON**.
 My next project will deal with a mathematical theory for music scales.

 <!--more-->